 In 1983, Staff-Sergeant Boucher spent eight months infiltrating the heart of Vancouver’s heroin scene.
 This experience became the subject of his memoir Horseplay: My Time Undercover on the Granville Strip, which he wrote over a period of several years, while continuing to fulfill his RCMP responsibilities in Canada and abroad.
 In 2012, Norm Boucher retired from the RCMP as a Staff-Sergeant, dedicating his time to writing and his work as a consultant.

 Norm Boucher studied literature at the University of Waterloo.
 He is the recipient of the Governor General’s Medal of Bravery, the Carnegie Medal, and the Queen’s Diamond Jubilee Medal.
 He is the proud father of four children and now lives in Manotick, Ontario with his wife Sally and their dog Cooper.
-Horseplay: My Time Undercover on the Granville Strip will be available Fall 2020.
+Horseplay: My Time Undercover on the Granville Strip was published Fall 2020.